-The data security space is heating up in 2020.
-Enforcement of CCPA officially starts July 1st.
-In August 2020, Brazil’s new data protection law The Lei Geral de Proteção de Dados (LGPD) will officially come into effect.
-Inspired by the European Union’s General Data Protection Regulation (GDPR) law, LGPD is another landmark privacy bill that is set to impact the way that Brazilian businesses consume, utilize, and store data at scale.
+The data security space heated up in 2020.
+Enforcement of CCPA officially started on July 1st and in August 2020, Brazil’s new data protection law The Lei Geral de Proteção de Dados (LGPD) officially came into effect.
+Inspired by the European Union’s General Data Protection Regulation (GDPR) law, LGPD is another landmark privacy bill that will impact the way that Brazilian businesses consume, utilize, and store data at scale.
 In the United States, the recent California Consumer Privacy Act (CCPA) also deals with the same privacy territory as both the GDPR and LGPD.

 For many businesses, dealing with these three different yet similar pieces of privacy legislation can be nightmare fuel.
 What are the differences between GDPR, CCPA, and LGPD?
 And how can businesses successfully satisfy the requirements of all of these regulations?